digiur/GDCICD/README.md

 ## Under Construction

 - This project is under active early development and subject to change.
-Thanks to github's action versioning with tags, pinned versions of actions will not change, but may become unsupported quickly.
+Thanks to github's action versioning with tags, pinned versions of actions will not change, but may become unsupported quickly

-## 🚀 Quickest Start ⚡️
+# 🚀 Quickest Start ⚡️

 ### Minimum possible workflow that fetches the engine, builds a project, and publishes to Itch.io